 How to Register

 - Fill out the English N.C.
-Voter Registration Application (PDF) or the Spanish N.C.
-Voter Registration Application (PDF) and submit it by mail.
-Learn more on Complete Your Registration by Mail.
+Voter Registration Application (fillable PDF) or the Spanish N.C.
+Voter Registration Application (fillable PDF) and submit it by mail.
+Learn more at Complete Your Registration by Mail.

-Note: The federal Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows certain voters an expedited means to register and vote by mail-in ballot.
-Find more information on Military and Overseas Voting.
+- Note: The federal Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows certain voters an expedited means to register and vote by mail-in ballot.
+Find more information at Military and Overseas Voting.